simay-uygur/simay-uygur/README.md

 hey there :)
-I'm learning coding and studying computer science at Bilkent University.
+I'm learning coding and I'm studying computer science at Bilkent University.